-Since December 2017, I’ve been the Creative Director at Bark, a service that helps keep kids safe online, and by extension, in real life.
-Bark AI to monitor texts, emails, and social media for signs of potential issues like cyberbullying, online predators, drug use, acts of violence, depression, self-harm, and suicidal ideation.
+Since December 2017, I’ve been heading up creative and brand at Bark, a service that helps keep kids safe online, and by extension, in real life.
+Bark uses AI to monitor texts, emails, and social media for signs of potential issues like cyberbullying, online predators, drug use, acts of violence, depression, self-harm, and suicidal ideation.

 I currently lead a fleet including designers (graphic, motion, UI/UX) and copywriters, and we work on everything from product to social to biz dev to marketing.
 It is an incredible team and unbelievably gratifying work.

 Here’s a small sample of what we’ve done: